KyleDuBray/AWS-API-Stack-Starter/README.md

 # AWS CDK API Gateway Boilerplate with TypeScript

 This is a project for TypeScript development with AWS CDK and SAM.
-It contains boilerplate for an API gateway.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The API gateway was bootstrapped with `$ cdk init --language typescript` and a Lambda with a /users route was added.

 ## Getting Started